pytorch/ci-infra/README.md

 2. For the Cluster(s) you wish to upgrade delete the node groups associated with them
 3. Delete the Cluster
 4. Run `make apply`  # more specifically apply-canary apply-vanguard apply-prod

+## Project organization decision

+On the path starting with `aws/` everything that is considered critical and secret should be placed.
+The idea is that all the other paths could be OpenSourced and any config that is only specific for the cluster being deployed or the account being managed for the responsible team should be placed there.
+Eventually those configs should be broken into different repositories.
+Enabling collaborators to reuse the project in a modular approach.